piazzai/cvless/README.md

 ## Bugs

-If you encounter any problem while using this theme, please [create an issue](https://github.com/piazzai/cvless/issues) on GitHub.
+If you find any problem using this theme, please [create an issue](https://github.com/piazzai/cvless/issues).